wang-q/builds/README.md

 This section contains build instructions for each component.
 Note that:

-1. All builds use Zig as the cross-compiler targeting glibc 2.17
+1. All builds use Zig as the cross-compiler targeting glibc 2.17 for Linux and aarch64 for macOS
 2. Build artifacts are packaged into .tar.gz files and stored in the `tar/` directory
-3. Each build is followed by cleanup to restore the source directory to its original state
+3. Each build is performed in a temporary directory to avoid polluting the source directory

 ### `Makefile` - no deps